Enforcement

 LimitRange Distribution with TenantReplications

 In the future Cluster-Administrators must distribute LimitRanges via TenantReplications.
 This is a more flexible and powerful way to distribute LimitRanges, as it allows to distribute any kind of resource, not only LimitRanges.
-Here’s an example of how to distribute a LimitRange to all the namespaces of a tenant:
+Here’s an example of how to distribute a LimitRange to all the Namespaces of a tenant:

 apiVersion: capsule.clastix.io/v1beta2